-Get back to nature along Indiana's longest paved rail-trail which spans 58 miles from Richmond through Muncie to Gas City, Indiana.
-The terrain is gentle, for hikers, joggers, cyclists, skaters, and outdoor enthusiasts, surrounded by the sights and sounds of nature.
+Get back to nature along Indiana's longest paved rails-trails which spans 62 miles from Richmond through Muncie to Marion, Indiana.
+The terrain is gentle, for hikers, joggers, cyclists, skaters, and outdoor enthusiasts.
+No Bike, No Problem . . .
+Cycling & Fitness Warehouse offers FREE bike rental and is located one block south of the Greenway trailhead.

 Over the years a total of 29 covered bridges were built in Preble County, Ohio.
 Today, seven covered bridges remain including the oldest bridge in the state of Ohio.